 Part 2 of the Measure places duties on Local Health Boards and Local Authorities in Wales to work together.
-You can access more information about Part 2 from Welsh Government here.

 This part of the Measure allows easier access back into secondary mental health services for people who have been previously discharged.
-You can access information about Part 3 from Welsh Government here.

 If you have received specialised treatment in the past and were discharged because your condition improved, but now you feel that your mental health is becoming worse, then you can go straight back to the mental health service which was looking after you before and ask them to check whether you need any further help or treatment.
 You don't need to go to your GP first, although you may wish to talk it through.
 You can ask for this up to three years after you are discharged from the specialist team.

 This came into force on 6th June 2012 for patients who have been discharged from the care of secondary mental health services in Wales and other parts of the United Kingdom since 6th June 2010.